DETAILED ACTION

 However, ADJA teaches wherein the dedicated identifier related to the first service comprises at least one of following: a dedicated identifier corresponding to a service type of the first service; a dedicated identifier corresponding to a first data stream of the first service. ([ADJA, ¶219 and ¶356] ADJA teaches wherein a specific RNTI which is per service type may be a RNTI dedicated to announcing Multicast Control Channel (MCCH) information change notification is used to scramble the PDCCH transmission.)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the teachings of LEE, indicating the ability for a base station to provide service dedicated RNTI identifiers mapped to broadcast multicast services (MBMS services) that the UE desires to receive, with the teachings of ADJA, indicating that a specific RNTI (identifier) per service type may be used to indicate multicast control channel changes, wherein the service types may be mMTC service type, URRLC service type, or eMBB service type [ADJA, ¶354].
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the teachings of LEE, in view of YE, indicating the ability for a base station to provide service dedicated RNTI identifiers mapped to broadcast multicast services (MBMS services) that the UE desires to receive, with the teachings of ADJA, indicating that a specific RNTI (identifier) per service type may be used to indicate multicast control channel changes, wherein the service types may be mMTC service type, URRLC service type, or eMBB service type [ADJA, ¶354].
 The benefiting result of the combination would have been the ability to offer different service types via a single network to better optimize solutions to different scenarios and demand requirements [ADJA, ¶91].

 But it does not teach wherein the dedicated identifier comprises at least one of the following: a dedicated identifier corresponding to a service type of the first service;